List of England Twenty20 International cricket records: Highest strike rates

-Suryakumar Yadav of India holds the record for the highest strike rate, with a minimum of 250 balls faced as qualification, with 179.07.
-Liam Livingstone is the English batsman with the highest strike rate.
+Phil Salt is the England batsman with the highest strike rate.

 Highest strike rates in an innings

-Dwayne Smith of West Indies strike rate of 414.28 during his 29 off 7 balls against Bangladesh during 2007 ICC World Twenty20 is the world record for highest strike rate in an innings.
-Moeen Ali, with his innings of 39 off 11 balls against South Africa in February 2020 during the England's tour of South Africa in 2019–20, holds the top position for an England player in this list.
+Harry Brook, with his innings of 31 off 7 balls against the West Indies in December 2023 during the England's tour of the West Indies in 2023, holds the top position for an England player in this list.

 Most runs in a calendar year

-Mohammad Rizwan of Pakistan holds the record for most runs scored in a calendar year, with 1326 runs scored in 2021.
-Jos Buttler scored 589 runs in 2021, the most for England batsmen in a single year.
+Jos Buttler scored 589 runs in 2021, the most for an England batsman in a single year.

 Most runs in a series

-The 2014 ICC World Twenty20 in Bangladesh saw Virat Kohli set the record for the most runs scored in a single series scoring 319 runs.
-He is followed by Tillakaratne Dilshan with 317 runs scored in the 2009 ICC World Twenty20.
-Jos Buttler has scored the most runs in a series for England batsmen, when he scored 269 runs in the 2021 ICC Men's T20 World Cup.
+Phil Salt has scored the most runs in a series for England batsmen, when he scored 331 runs in the England tour of the West Indies in 2023–24.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

-Ireland's Kevin O'Brien has had the misfortune to get out without scoring on 12 occasions.
 Luke Wright and Moeen Ali, with 9, have the most ducks for England.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.
+Adil Rashid is the England bowler who has taken the most wickets.